 Providing sitemaps helps ensure that even the largest site is fully indexed – and an HTML sitemap gives any visitor fast access to any are they have not been able to locate via the menu or sub-links.
 Building very useful Table of Contents is incredibly simple, and hierarchical section menus further ease the difficulty of finding key pages on large sites.

-These aspects of your website are assessed in my Website Audit reports, ask for one today!
+These aspects of your website are assessed in my comprehensive no-obligation Website Audi reports, ask for one today!

 Page last Updated on 12th August 2023 by the author Ben Kemp